 - After making a claim, monthly benefit payments are taxed at the client’s marginal tax rate under both structures as payments are considered ‘ordinary income’.

 Here are several aspects of how standalone and superannuation protection income differ:

-- You must purchase the standalone income protection insurance policy directly through an insurance broker.
+- You must purchase the standalone income protection insurance policy directly through an insurance specialist.
 In contrast, protection is added on to or, in some cases, automatically added when you take out a super.

 - With a standalone income protection insurance policy, you will need to apply online or over the phone when the insurance advisor can ask questions about your health and medical history before processing your application.
 With super income protection, you will be guaranteed acceptance within their guidelines.